 - After controlling for socioeconomic disparities related to student achievement is student learning higher in schools and communities where accountability processes are more intensive?

-The project aims to produce six main outputs: (1) production of the NAAT for use by the Nepali government, along with guidance about its use; (2) comprehensive panel data with potential to answer high priority scientific and policy questions about factors associated with school accountability and student achievement; (3) empirical evidence of the association between community context, school quality, household background, teacher’s background, teaching quality and student achievement, and its interplay with social disparities; (4) improved scientific and analytical capacity of faculty and scientists of the host country institutions; (5) dissemination of the data and the findings at the local, national and global levels; and (6) open access to existing data through ICPSR and the new data through the UK Data Service and publications.
+The project aims to produce six main outputs: (1) production of the NAAT for use by the Nepali government, along with guidance about its use; (2) comprehensive panel data with the potential to answer high priority scientific and policy questions about factors associated with school accountability and student achievement; (3) empirical evidence of the association between community context, school quality, household background, teacher’s background, teaching quality and student achievement, and its interplay with social disparities; (4) improved scientific and analytical capacity of faculty and scientists of the host country institutions; (5) dissemination of the data and the findings at the local, national and global levels; and (6) open access to existing data through ICPSR and the new data through the UK Data Service and publications.
 The project team hopes that the outputs of this project can be used to support ongoing efforts toward a well-organized system of social accountability in the Nepalese education system.